 Are the Characters Engaging?

-Are you seeing enough of character actions, hearing enough in dialogue and internal thoughts to feel the tension between certain characters?
+Are you seeing enough character actions, and hearing enough dialogue and internal thoughts to feel tensions between characters?

-Have you seen enough of character’s personalities to understand why certain characters are drawn to or inclined to conflict with each other?
+Have you seen enough of character’s personalities to understand why certain characters are drawn to or inclined to be in conflict with each other?

-Do you react to certain character actions with ‘of course he/ she/ they did!” -because you feel you are getting to know them?
+Do you react to some character actions with ‘of course he/ she/ they did!” because you feel you are getting to know them?

-Do you know any characters well enough to guess what they may do next and does this make the story more engaging for you?
+Do you know any characters well enough to guess what they may do next?
+Does this make the story more engaging?